 According to the Anson Mills website “By 2000 Glenn had ten varieties of Southern dent heirlooms in the ground and was milling grits for chefs in Georgia and the Carolinas.
 Word got around.
 A handful of ingredient-conscious chefs across the country–Thomas Keller in California, Charlie Trotter in Chicago, Tom Colicchio in Manhattan, Ann Cashon in Washington DC, and Jodi Adams in Boston–began to use Anson Mills products and promote them vigorously to their colleagues.
 The circle widened.”
 I’ve tried Anson Mill’s Grits and they are excellent – but they have nothing over Barker’s Creek Mill grits.

-As an ingredient-conscious chef I use Barker’s Creek Mill Grits in breakfast, lunch and dinner recipes.
-For breakfast we will fill Osage Farm Pablano Chiles with Manchego Cheese Grits cooked with local sausage and top it with fresh house-made cilantro pesto.
-For dinner we feature a Confit of Baby Back Ribs with Wild Cherry –Balsamic Glaze on top of Rosemary White Cheddar Grits – this latter recipe pairs very well with Wolf Mountain Vineyard’s Brut Rose Sparkling Wine.
-The creaminess of the grits accentuates the creamy and yeasty mousse of the sparkling wine.
+As an ingredient-conscious chef I use Barker’s Creek Mill Grits and Anson Mill Grits in breakfast, lunch and dinner recipes.
+For breakfast we will fill Osage Farm Poblano Chiles with Manchego Cheese Grits cooked with local sausage and top it with fresh house-made cilantro pesto.
+For dinner we feature a Confit of Baby Back Ribs with Wild Cherry –Balsamic Glaze on top of Rosemary White Cheddar Grits – this latter recipe pairs very well with sparkling pink Champagne.
+The creaminess of the grits accentuates the creamy and yeasty mousse of the wine.
 There you are – from “Grits to Champagne” right here in the North Georgia Mountains.

 Grits to Champagne in the North Georgia Mountains